UPDATED: APRIL 27, 2023 | 2 MIN READ

 Your Driving Record

-One of the most clear-cut things that will impact your premium rate is your driving record.
+Your driving record is one of the most clear-cut things that will impact your premium rate.
 Having a clean driving record is imperative to access low premium rates and qualify for a safe driver discount provided by some auto insurance companies.

 The likelihood of having a car accident is more pronounced with younger, inexperienced drivers.
 Why is this the case?